auth0/docs/articles/api/v1/reference.md

 ####DELETE a connection
-A DELETE operation against the `connections` object will eliminate the connection definition permanently.
+A DELETE operation on the `connections` object will eliminate the connection definition permanently.
 The parameter for this operation is the name of the connection to delete.

 	DELETE https://@@account.namespace@@/api/connections/{A-CONNECTION-NAME}/?access_token=...